James J. Donnelly

+Background

 James J. Donnelly had the occupation as a lumberman, president/manager, and rancher.
 Prior to the Canadian Senate, James J. Donnelly was the Reeve and Clerk for the Township of Greenock, Ontario and Warden of Bruce County in 1902.
 Senator Donnelly bought 2800 acre and his family ran a lumber mill out of Chepstow.
 He also raised beef cattle.

 In 1895 James J. Donnelly married Julia Mcnab, the daughter of Michael Mcnab and Magdalena Brohman of Chepstow and took over the old homestead from his parents who retired to Kingsbridge.
 However he soon became interested in the lumbering business and bought a large section of the Greenock Swamp from W. D. Cargill.
 So he moved with his young family to the nearby village of Pinkerton where in 1904 he built a spacious white brick residence.

 Early in life James embarked on a political career.
 After being elected Reeve of Greenock Township, he was chosen as Warden of Bruce County in 1902.
 He was defeated in the 1904 federal election in Bruce South but won the riding in the 1908 and 1911 elections.

 His eldest son, Frank, followed his father's example of public service and was a Justice of the Supreme Court of Ontario.

 Mertis, his second born, was a teacher of mathematics and married William Flannery, a North Bay lawyer in 1932.
 For her achievements in Community Service during World War II, she was named a member of the Order of the British Empire by George VI in 1946.